 The de-identification of patient case lists does not allow the omission of any patients under the candidate's care which are otherwise required to be reported.
 The completeness of the candidate's case list is subject to audit.
-Any effort to use the HIPAA privacy rule to mislead the Board as to the breadth and depth of the candidate's practice, the numbers of patients or the outcome of treatment will subject the candidate to disqualification from examination and other discipline as appropriate.
+If a candidate is found to have not listed any case that is required, the candidate will be subject to disqualification from the examination and other discipline as appropriate.

 IX.
-Final Approval and Notification of Admission to the Oral Examination
+Final Approval and Notification of Admission to the Certifying Examination

 Candidates who have fulfilled all the requirements, and the Board has determined that they are eligible to sit for the examination will receive an email notifying them of the day, time and place to report for their examination.
 The email will also include a link that will allow them to make hotel reservations.

-Candidates will not receive the ABOG discounted hotel rate unless they make their reservations after they have received the hotel link.
+Candidates will not receive the ABOG discounted hotel rate unless they make their reservations AFTER they have received the hotel link.
 This information will be sent at least one month prior to the examination.
 The candidate must make hotel reservations by calling the hotel.
-It is strongly recommended that all candidates stay at the hotel where the registration for the oral examination is held.
+It is strongly recommended that all candidates stay at the hotel where the registration for the certifying examination is held.